Harpreet4u/RTCSetup/README.md

 # RTCSetup
-Steps to setup RTC servers (signalling, STUN and TURN)
+Steps to setup RTC servers (signalling, STUN, TURN and Media servers)

 Basic steps to setup coturn as TURN server: